 Divorce or separation can be extremely difficult.
-On top of the emotional stress, it can be overwhelming keeping track of everything.
+On top of the emotional stress, it can be overwhelming to keep track of everything.
 However, planning for your future remains more important than ever, and that includes managing your superannuation.

 When people separate, they usually need to sort out how to divide their assets (property) and debts.
 There are various ways this can be done: